 Video: Me in Crochet Braids

 Click this video and see me talk about my faith, my life as a pastor’s wife, and sport what is the best hair for crochet braids …Freetress.

 Below is my hair after a fresh wash and some gel.
-Crochet braids (and all protectives styles) help me keep my natural hair healthy and my curls strong.
+Crochet braids (and all protective styles) help me keep my natural hair healthy and my curls strong.